um33/dentistimo/README.md

 22. The system shall have a component to handle the communication between all the separate components

 # Software Architecture Document (SAD): (Shariq, Alaa & Umar)

- - **Description of the conceptual design  of  the  architecture; including architectural styles**

- - **How the conceptual design is mapped onto implementation/technologies.**

   #### Service-oriented Architecture (SOA)

   ![soa-diagram1.png](./soa-diagram1.png)

- *Figure - We use the traditional Client/Server approach over HTTP between the client and the api gateway. which is the entry point into the backend system.
+ > Figure 1: We use the traditional Client/Server approach over HTTP between the client and the api gateway. which is the entry point into the backend system.
 The gateway communicates with the other services (auth-service, booking-service, clinics service, notification service) using  the publish/subscribe approach through the MQTT broker.

   #### Deployment Diagram

   ![Dentistimo.png](./Dentistimo.png)

-  *Figure - Our system(Dentistimo) has a client(Dentistimo frontend) and an api gateway(Dentistimo gateway that receives HTTP  requests from the client and forwards them to other service components (Dentistimo-Authentication, Dentistimo-Notification, Dentistimo-Booking and Dentistimo-Clinics).
+  > Figure 2: - Our system(Dentistimo) has a client(Dentistimo frontend) and an api gateway(Dentistimo gateway that receives HTTP  requests from the client and forwards them to other service components (Dentistimo-Authentication, Dentistimo-Notification, Dentistimo-Booking and Dentistimo-Clinics).
 No direct access to the services is provided to the client, all communication must go through the gateway.

+  **How is the conceptual design mapped onto implementation/technologies.**
+  The client uses Vue js for the frontend framework (although this is in no way relevant for interacting with the backend components of the program).
+The gateway implements an API using [Node.js](https://nodejs.org/en/) with [expressjs](https://expressjs.com/) as the supporting framework, this interaction is in event the Client/Server architecture using HTTP as the protocol for commmunication.
+The interactions between the gateway and the various services takes place through MQTT as the Publish/Subscribe architecture, the broker used (although not a requirement of the application as long as the broker is running) is [mosquitto](https://mosquitto.org/).
+The technologies used in all of the services include [MQTT.js](https://github.com/mqttjs/MQTT.js), along with typescript.

   **Identify, state and justify any architecture design decisions or tactics used:**